elvinlkw/exercise-tracker/README.md

 After an exercise has been created, you are able to view the list of all the exercises created

 // TODO - Being able to sort the exercises list when clicking on the table header
-// TODO - Add some radio buttons to only display exercises for a requested user